laurelch/hexagon/README.md

 ### Versions
 * Lv.
 1 - A player can move from one hexagon cell to another within a defined range
-  * start: 5/9/22
+  * 5/9/22 ~ 5/24/22, approximate ~ hours
 * Lv.
 2 - A player can move and attack enemies while moving in the hexagon grid
+* Lv.
+3 - To be continued...

 ### Elements
 Lv.
 1
-- [x] create hexagon grid
+- [x] Create hexagon grid.
-- [x] create basic shape for players and enemies -> round shape
+- [x] Create basic shape for players and enemies (round shape).
-- [ ] create basic shape for environment and obstacles

 Lv.
 2
+- [ ] Create basic shape for environment and obstacles.
-- [ ] create character for players and enemies
+- [ ] Create complex shapes for players and enemies.

 ### Gameplay
 Lv.
 1